 ‘To consider the uses of hypnotism, its relation to medical practice in the present day, the advisability of giving encouragement to research into its nature and application, and the lines upon which such research might be organized.’

-The 1955 Subcommittee of experts concluded that hypnotic trance is genuine and ‘a proper subject for scientific research.’
+The 1955 subcommittee of experts concluded that hypnotic trance is genuine and ‘a proper subject for scientific research.’
 They also provided a more extensive statement on the medical uses of hypnosis.
-This stated that it is definitely an effective technique in the psychotherapy of neurosis, psycho-somatic conditions and the alleviation of physical pain:
+This committee of experts stated that hypnotherapy is definitely an effective technique in the psychotherapy of neurosis, psycho-somatic conditions and the alleviation of physical pain.

 ‘It may be the treatment of choice in some cases of so-called psycho-somatic disorders and psycho-neurosis.
 It may also be of value for revealing unrecognized motives and conflicts in such conditions.
 In the opinion of the expert subcommittee, hypnotherapy has proved its ability to remove symptoms and to alter morbid habits.'

 In addition to the treatment of psychiatric disabilities, there is a place for hypnotism in the production of anaesthesia or analgesia for surgical and dental operations, and in suitable subjects it is an effective method of relieving pain in childbirth without altering the normal course of labour.'
 (BMA, 1955)

 They also commented on 'the remarkable and striking nature of the phenomena induced in hypnotism’.
 They accepted that ‘profound and easily measurable changes of physiological function can be induced under hypnotism’.
 They emphasized ‘the relative simplicity and brevity of hypnotic techniques’ compared to other forms of psychological therapy.

 Over its long history, hypnotherapy has been the subject of innumerable research studies which lend clear support to its various therapeutic applications.